keerthiiyh/cherish/README.md

-# [360 degree head rotate camera] 🎯
+# 360 degree head rotate camera 🎯

 ## Basic Details
-### Team Name: [Cherish]
+### Team Name: Cherish

 ### Team Members
-- Team Lead: [keerthika.M] - [ jain university]
+- Team Lead: Keerthika.M - jain university
-- Member 2: [Hareeshma.H] - [jain university]
+- Member 2: Hareeshma.H - jain university

 ### Project Description
-[A Fun and useless webcam project that creates the illusion of a 360degree rotating head]
+A Fun and useless webcam project that creates the illusion of a 360degree rotating head

 ### The Problem (that doesn't exist)
-[humans can only move their heads within a limited range their is no button that let us rotate our head completely around so we decided to solve this extremely unnecessary around]
+humans can only move their heads within a limited range their is no button that let us rotate our head completely around so we decided to solve this extremely unnecessary around

 ### The Solution (that nobody asked for)
-[The application uses the webcam to detect a person's face.
+The application uses the webcam to detect a person's face.
 When the user activates the effect, the detected face is visually rotated and flipped through different angles, creating a funny simulation of a 360° head rotation.
-The person's actual head doesn't move—the effect is entirely generated on the screen.]
+The person's actual head doesn't move—the effect is entirely generated on the screen.

 ## Technical Details
 ### Technologies/Components Used